ibm-cloud-docs/satellite/ts-hosts/debug-hosts.md

     ```
     {: screen}
 2. Review the states and the steps to resolve the issue in the following table.
 3. Check that your hosts still meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs), such as for network connectivity.
 For example, if you change the firewall rules for the host machine's public or private network connectivity, you might make the host unsupported by blocking the necessary ports and IP addresses.
-For cloud provider-specific configurations, see [Amazon Web Services (AWS)](/docs/satellite?topic=satellite-aws), [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp), and [Microsoft Azure](/docs/satellite?topic=satellite-azure).
+For cloud provider-specific configurations, see [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan#create-options-cloud).
 4. If your host still has issues, try to [remove](/docs/satellite?topic=satellite-hosts#host-remove), update, and [reattach the host](/docs/satellite?topic=satellite-hosts#attach-hosts).

 When you attach hosts to a {{site.data.keyword.satelliteshort}} location, {{site.data.keyword.cloud_notm}} monitors the host and reports back statuses that you can use to keep your hosts healthy.
 For more information, see [IBM monitoring to resolve and report location alerts](/docs/satellite?topic=satellite-monitor#monitoring-default).
 For troubleshooting help, see [Debugging host health](/docs/satellite?topic=satellite-ts-hosts-debug).